 A PhD is an internationally-recognised research qualification.

-Studying for a PhD in Law will allow you to become an expert in a specialist legal area and gain high-quality research training, which will equip you to undertake further research projects.
+Studying for a PhD in Law, Criminology or Criminal Justice will allow you to become an expert in a specialist legal area and gain high-quality research training, which will equip you to undertake further research projects.

 As a PhD candidate, you will carry out original research under the guidance of two supervisors and produce an original thesis of approximately 100,000 words.